Diana, Princess of Wales: Early life

 Diana was seven years old when her parents divorced.
 Her mother later began a relationship with Peter Shand Kydd and married him in 1969.
-Diana lived with her mother in London during her parents' separation in 1967, but during that year's Christmas holidays, Lord Althorp refused to let his daughter return to London with Lady Althorp.
+Diana lived with her mother in London during her parents' separation in 1967, but during that year's Christmas holidays, her father refused to let her return to London with her mother.
 Shortly afterwards, he won custody of Diana with support from his former mother-in-law, Lady Fermoy.
-In 1976, Lord Althorp married Raine, Countess of Dartmouth.
+In 1976, her father married Raine, Countess of Dartmouth.
+She later revealed she had slapped her father across the face because she was outraged that he secretly married Raine without telling his children beforehand.
 Diana's relationship with her stepmother was particularly bad.
 She resented Raine, whom she called a "bully".
-On one occasion Diana pushed her down the stairs.
+On one occasion in 1989 Diana pushed her down the stairs in a fit of anger.
 She later described her childhood as "very unhappy" and "very unstable, the whole thing".
-She became known as Lady Diana after her father later inherited the title of Earl Spencer in 1975, at which point her father moved the entire family from Park House to Althorp, the Spencer seat in Northamptonshire.
+She became known as Lady Diana after her father later inherited the title of Earl Spencer in 1975, at which point the family moved from Park House to Althorp, the Spencer seat in Northamptonshire.
+In 1978, her sister Jane married Robert Fellowes, who was private secretary to Queen Elizabeth II between 1986 and 1999.